-12. The soil sample is now ready to be measured.
+12. The right side up soil sample is now ready to be measured.

 2.5.7 LABROS BALANCE

 The LABROS Balance should be placed on a horizontal, vibration-free and solid surface where the temperature remains fairly stable (away from air conditioner and heater vents, windows, etc.).
 Ideally this place is not used for other laboratory work during HYPROP measurement.